nhatdepzai-sv/medidinfo1/replit.md

 # Recent Changes (September 2025)

-✓ Setting up project to run in Replit environment
-✓ Configuring frontend and backend for proper deployment ✓ Ensuring host configuration works with Replit proxy setup
+✓ Successfully imported GitHub project and configured for Replit environment ✓ Set up PostgreSQL database with schema migration completed ✓ Configured frontend to work with Replit proxy (allowedHosts: true in Vite) ✓ Established workflow running on port 5000 with proper webview configuration ✓ Backend configured to use 0.0.0.0:5000 for Replit compatibility ✓ Database connection established using environment variables (DATABASE_URL) ✓ AI training system initialized with 400k+ medications ✓ Deployment configuration set for autoscale with build and production scripts

 # Previous Changes (August 2025)